 CAL TREES

-The Board received a letter from the Sonora/Jackson breakfast group John Heissenbuttel that reflected their feelings relating to the new CAL Trees System for electronically filing THPs.
-They feel the new system is flawed, no beta testing has been complete, and the timeline set by Cal Fire is no feasible.
+The CLFA Board (Board) received a letter by Lance Purdy, from the Sonora/Jackson breakfast group leader, John Heissenbuttel, that reflected their feelings relating to the new CALTREES System for electronically filing THPs.
+They feel the new system is flawed, no beta testing has been completed, and the timeline set by Cal Fire is not feasible.
 The breakfast group believes this is exactly the type of issue CLFA should be working on to correct.
-Harlan responded via email to John “plan writers, those who depend on them, and some Cal Fire folks are in agreement with your letter.
-Everyone I have dealt with will be submitting on the old form for now.
+Harlan responded via email to John Heissenbuttel stating that “plan writers, those who depend on them, and some Cal Fire folks are in agreement with your letter”.
+Everyone Harlan has dealt with will be submitting on the old form for now.
 The situation is in flux so we cannot report on anything for sure.
 No official word from Cal Fire”.
 Most people are submitting on the old form and not the new one.

-CLFA will submit a letter to the Chairman of the BOF regarding this issue to ensure it is a formal part of the BOF binder for the November 7th meeting.
+CLFA will submit a letter to the Chairman of the Board of Forestry (BOF) regarding this issue to ensure that it is a formal part of the BOF binder for the November 7th meeting.
 This letter will be sent to the CLFA membership.

 Treasurer’s Report - Kathleen Burr reported: